Ignore users

 Direct?
 5 hours? they'll be

 Direct?
-5 hours? they'll be three diversions two changes of coaches and the journey will run to 9 hours and you'll end up at a staion 5 miles from the intended destination and have to pay for a taxi Smiling
+5 hours? they'll be three diversions two changes of coaches and the journey will run to 9 hours and you'll end up at a staion 5 miles from the intended destination and have to pay for a taxi Smile

 I love trains, a very civilised method of travel, just not in this country, I fancy doing India from one end to other on one of those stylish old style steam trains